 I’m reaching out to you today because I’m feeling a lot of crazy energy surrounding this Covid-19 Pandemic, and how it is impacting General Dentistry as we know it today.
-There are many Dental Practices that have already closed their doors for the next couple weeks…or indefinitely until there is more certainty regarding this pandemic.
-They have cited reasons for these closures such as “The government isn’t allowing more that 10 people to congregate”, or “the ADA recommends dentists shut down for the next three weeks”.
+There are many Dental Practices that have already closed their doors for the next couple of weeks…or indefinitely until there is more certainty regarding this pandemic.
+They have cited reasons for these closures such as “The government isn’t allowing more than 10 people to congregate”, or “the ADA recommends dentists shut down for the next three weeks”.

 While listening to these stories -or excuses for shutting down- I couldn’t help but question if these were actually “REAL” reasons for shutting down!

 Inquiring minds need to know…and I felt I needed facts!
-I couldn’t believe that the Government would just shut down, or limit health care services…I mean…aren’t health care providers and emergency rooms getting busier during this health care crisis???
+I couldn’t believe that the Government would just shut down, or limit health care services…I mean…aren’t healthcare providers and emergency rooms getting busier during this healthcare crisis???